Cross Mountain Ranch

 - One of the largest and most diverse operating and recreational properties in the American West

 - Home to North America’s largest elk herd with resident and migratory animals and offering extensive and unlimited big game hunting with participation in Colorado’s unique Ranching for Wildlife program

 - Historic and valuable water rights with several hundreds of acres of lush irrigated meadows and pastures, numerous stocked reservoirs, lakes, ponds and springs providing livestock watering, fisheries and habitat for wildlife

-- Extensive riverine and riparian corridors with frontage on about 12 miles of the Yampa River, 6 miles of the Little Snake River, 2.5 miles of the Williams Fork and several additional miles along other numerous other creeks and streams
+- Extensive riverine and riparian corridors with frontage on about 12 miles of the Yampa River and 6 miles of the Little Snake River, as well as frontage on the Williams Fork and several additional miles along other numerous other creeks and streams

 - Substantial agricultural operation with carrying capacity of 2,000 cows and 10,000 sheep